knative/serving/docs/resources-overview.md

 ## Dependencies

 Elafros depends on two other projects in order to function: [Istio][istio] and the [Build CRD][build-crd].
 Istio is responsible for setting up the network routing both inside the cluster and ingress into the cluster.
-The Build CRD provides a custom resource for Kubernetes which provides an extensible primitive for creating container images from various sources e.g. a Git repository.
+The Build CRD provides a custom resource for Kubernetes which provides an extensible primitive for creating container images from various sources, for example a Git repository.

 You can find out more about both from their respective websites.